-Copyright © 2022, Copyright ©2021, Snap One, LLC.
+Copyright ©2021, Snap One, LLC.
 All rights reserved.
 Snap One and its respective logos are registered trademarks or trademarks of Snap One, LLC (formerly known as Wirepath Home Systems, LLC), in the United States and/or other countries.
-4Store, 4Sight, Control4, Control4 My Home, SnapAV, Araknis Networks, BakPak, Binary, Dragonfly, Episode, Luma, Mockupancy, Nearus, NEEO, Optiview, OvrC, Pakedge, Sense, Strong, Strong Evolve, Strong VersaBox, SunBriteDS, SunBriteTV, Triad, Truvision, 200-00005-AA
+4Store, 4Sight, Control4, Control4 My Home, SnapAV, Mockupancy, NEEO, Wirepath, and Wirepath ONE are also registered trademarks or trademarks of Snap One, LLC.
+Other names and brands may be claimed as the property of their respective owners.
+Snap One makes no claim that the information contained herein covers all installation scenarios and contingencies, or product use risks.
+Information within this specification subject to change without notice.
+200-00005-Y